Florida's Statute of Limitations

 Personal Injury Actions

-Personal Injury Actions must be brought within four years of the date the injury occurred.
+Personal injury actions must be brought within four years of the date the injury occurred.

 Medical Malpractice Actions

-Actions against health-care providers must be filed within two years of the date when the act giving rise to the injury occurred, or within two years of the date when the injury was, or should have been, discovered.
+Actions against health care providers must be filed within two years of the date when the act giving rise to the injury occurred, or within two years of the date when the injury was, or should have been, discovered.
 In no event may a medical malpractice action be filed more than four years from the date that the act giving rise to the cause of action occurred, except in cases where the plaintiff can show that fraud, concealment, or intentional misrepresentation prevented discovery of the injury.
 In those cases, the statute will be extended for two years, not to exceed seven years from the date of the injury.
 These time limitations apply to minors eight and older.
 In the case of a minor under eight, the child must file suit by his or her eighth birthday or within the limitations period discussed above, whichever time period is greater.

 Products Liability Actions